arnaudbarbe/clean-architecture/README.md

 ## event driven

-events are sent on create/update/delete operations
+events are sent on create/update/delete operations.
+We used Aspect annotation in infrastructure/configuration/eventdriven/aspect

 ## persistence

 I'm using postgres, mongodb and cassandra to persist data.
-This is just for fun, don't do this at home.
+This is just for fun, don't try this at home.

 ## Swagger